Determine if Centralized Deployment of add-ins works for your organization

 User and group assignments

-The Centralized Deployment feature currently supports the majority of groups supported by Azure Active Directory, including Microsoft 365 groups, distribution lists, dynamic groups, and security groups.
+The Centralized Deployment feature currently supports the majority of groups supported by Microsoft Entra ID, including Microsoft 365 groups, distribution lists, dynamic groups, and security groups.

 Non-mail enabled security groups are not currently supported.